goaltools/xflag/README.md

 ### Basic Principles
 1. Every flag has its own default value.
-2. That default value can be overriden by INI or some other configuration file.
+2. That default value can be overridden by INI or some other configuration file.
 *The configuration file may contain Environment Variables, e.g. `${OPENSHIFT_PORT}`.*
 3. It is possible to override values of the configuration file when running your app using flags.